-- A. Purpose: The Credentials and Tellers Committee serves to facilitate the Council meeting.
-Responsibilities of the Credentials and Tellers Committee include: - 1. registration of all program representatives in attendance: - 2. counting of all votes when requested by the Speaker during a meeting; - 3. collection, tabulation, and recording of all votes during elections; - 4. submission of a report recording the results of all votes and elections during the Council meeting to the Speaker during the meeting; and - 5. distribution and collection of surveys from all representatives in attendance. - B. Composition: The Speaker shall appoint members of the Credentials and Tellers Committee prior to the Council meeting.
-No director or officer of the Association, candidate for office, or program representative of any candidate may serve as a member of the Credentials and Tellers Committee. - C. Procedures: The Credentials and Tellers Committee shall conduct the business of the Council in accordance with these adopted rules, the Bylaws of the Association, and adopted parliamentary authority.
-Members of the Credentials and Tellers Committee may not cast votes during the Council meeting. - 1.
-Once a quorum has been established by the Credentials and Tellers Committee as defined by the EMRA Bylaws the Representative Council is able to hold elections and/or vote on resolutions. - 2.
-While it is best that Program Representatives get credentialed prior to the start of the respective Representative Council Meeting, Program Representatives may be credentialed at any time during the Representative Council Meeting - 3.
-Should a Program Representative need to leave the Representative Council Meeting for the remainder of the meeting and prior to the completion of elections and/or voting on resolutions and an alternate is not available, the program representative ballots will not be counted.
-If however, the program representative is able to give prior notice at the time of credentialing that they will need to leave the meeting, they may leave their completed ballots with the Credentials and Tellers Committee to have the remainder of their votes counted.
+Association staff shall conduct the business of the Council in accordance with these adopted rules, the Bylaws of the Association, and adopted parliamentary authority.
+Association staff may not cast votes during the Council meeting.

+- 1. Once a quorum has been established as defined by the Association Bylaws, the Representative Council is able to hold elections and/or vote on resolutions. - 2.
+Program representatives must be credential prior to the 'Call to Order.'
+Marking the official beginning of the Council business agenda.
+Program representatives may be credentialed at any time before the 'Call to Order.' - 3.
+Should a program representative need to leave the Council Meeting for the remainder of the meeting and prior to the completion of elections and/or voting on resolutions and an alternate is not available, the program representative ballots will not be counted.
+However, if the representative is able to give notice at the time of credentialing that they will need to leave the meeting, they may designate and leave their ballots with Association staff to have the remainder of their votes counted.
 However, should there be a run-off vote; their ballots will not be included in the run-off. - 4.
-The Credentials and Tellers Committee will be responsible for keeping a running total of the number of representatives present at the meeting in the event that a vote requires a majority or 2/3 vote.
+The Credentials and Tellers Committee will be responsible for keeping a running total of the number of representatives present at the meeting in the event that a vote requires a majority or two-thirds vote.

-Amended, 6/10 Amended, 5/20
+Amended, 6/10 Amended, 5/20 Amended, 10/23